STANLEY HISTORICAL MUSEUM

 In 2008, we began the restoration of the ice house.
 With the help of the Forest Service, donations from members and friends, and grants from the Sawtooth Society and Idaho Heritage Trust, and the expertise of Sawtooth Valley Builders, exterior restoration was completed in 2011.

 Clerks Cabin – Museum Upgrade Project

 We need your help!
 We are raising funds to accomplish upgrades and enhancements at the Stanley Museum, including improving existing structures/foundations and building a historic replica ‘Clerks Cabin’ staff house.
 Become a part of history by having your name, the name of a loved one or inspiring words inscribed on a commemorative brick to be installed in walkways at the Stanley Museum.
-Details on this project and a donation form are included in this brochure.
+Details on this project and an online order form to purchase a 4″ x 8″ or 8″ x 8″ brick can be found at Polar Engraving.
 If you have any questions, please send an email to firstname.lastname@example.org.